Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 Small Tricks That Help During the Session

-A few simple tricks can make a big difference:
+A few simple things can make a big difference:

-let your baby sit comfortably before introducing the cake
+let your baby settle before introducing the cake

-place a little frosting on their hand to spark curiosity
+place a small amount of frosting on their hand

 stay relaxed and positive